 The first thing you should do is conduct a browser check.
 The browser check result shows a problem marked by a red X with explanation.
 You MUST disable all pop-up blockers in order to get to Blackboard.
 Click here for instructions on how to disable pop-up blockers.
 Many of our users have multiple pop-up blockers on the browser.
 The instruction shows you a few ways on disabling pop-up blockers; but on your computer, you may have a pop-up blocker that is not listed in the instruction.
 You may conduct a browser check again for final verification that all pop-up blockers have been disabled.

 Additionally, you may have to clean browser cache to get to Blackboard.
 Click here for how to clean up browser cache.

 E. You are in “My Institution” page, but your online course is not listed.

-Your online course is listed in My Institution page starting seven days prior to a semester.
+Your online course is listed in My Institution page starting seven days prior to the first day of your course.
 Click here to see the exact date when you are able to view your online courses in “My Institution” page in Blackboard for upcoming semester.